sunodo/sunodo/apps/docs/guide/introduction/what-is-sunodo.md

 The main tool is the `sunodo` command line interface (CLI) that can be used to:

 -   create applications from templates;
--   build applications from source to a cartesi machine;
+-   build applications from source to a Cartesi machine;
 -   run applications in a local development environment;
--   test applications running inside a cartesi machine;
+-   test applications running inside a Cartesi machine;
 -   deploy applications to a public or private network;
 -   monitor applications already running.